Jiahuiqu/ML-EDAN-for-Hyperspectral-Change-Detection/README.md

 # Usage
 We have presented test cases of the proposed model in model.py file.

+# Hyper parameters
+The training rate is set to 0.0001.

+The batchsize is set to 16.

+The patch size is set to 5.

+The optimizer is Adam.

+The more detailed training settings are shown in experiments of this paper.

 # Reference
 If you use this code, please kindly cite this
 @ARTICLE{9624977,